RusDiana97/databases/README.md

-In this folder I have added exercises solved by me with queries to check my knowledge regarding *databases*.
+In this folder I have added exercises solved by me with queries to check my knowledge regarding *relational databases*.

 To write the queries I used:
 - SQL CRUD